 When timid eleventh-grader and math genius Kenji Koiso (Ryuunosuke Kamiki) is asked by older student and secret crush Natsuki (Nanami Sakuraba) to come with her to her family's Nagano home for a summer job, he agrees without hesitation.
 Natsuki's family, the Jinnouchi clan, dates back to the Muromachi era (1336 - 1573), and they've all come together to celebrate the 90th birthday of the spunky matriarch of the family, Sakae.
 That's when Kenji discovers his "summer job" is to pretend to be Natsuki's fiance and dance with her at the birthday celebration.
 As Kenji attempts to keep up with Natsuki's act around her family, he receives a strange math problem on his cell phone which, being a math genius, he can't resist solving.
 As it turns out, the solution to the mysterious equation causes a bizarre parallel world to collide with Earth, and it's up to Kenji and his new fake family to put reality back in order.

-Summer Wars was published in English by Vertical Inc. in 2 volumes.
-First on October 22 and second on December 17, 2013.
+Summer Wars was published in English by Vertical Inc. in 2 volumes from October 22 to December 17, 2013.
 It was also published in Brazilian Portuguese by Jbc from February 2011 to April 2011.
+It has been licensed in Polish by Waneko.

 Okay, so the other reviewer has rightly pointed out that the premise of this particular manga is patently absurd.
 So, if you can't suspend your disbelief long enough to buy that a high school kid can encrypt code with a pencil and paper or that a virtual reality program could blow up the world, then you shouldn't be reading this manga.
 Please, go read something else.